Taxation of Trusts and their Beneficiaries

 - Trusts are not subject to double taxation, so any taxable income distributed to the beneficiaries is deductible by the trust.

-- Money distributed to beneficiaries retains its character, so that, for example, if the trust distributes long-term capital gains to the beneficiaries, then they will list it as a long-term capital gains on their tax returns.
+- Money distributed to beneficiaries retains its character, so that, for example, if the trust distributes long-term capital gains to the beneficiaries, then they will list it as long-term capital gains on their tax returns.

 - Most income earned by the trust is taxable, but the principal is not.
 Therefore, if the trust distributes both principal and income, then the trust must allocate the principal and income to each beneficiary.